 Trying my hand at a wee little herb garden out on our front porch this year with basil, cilantro, and parsley.
-So far so good!
 I love being able to just walk outside and take what I need (or sometimes just to smell the basil) as opposed to buying big bundles that I have trouble using up.
-Less waste, more fun!
-We’re in a rental place right now (read: no garden) so I’m also trying some container tomatoes and bell peppers.
-Fingers crossed they do well!

 9. City of Asheville’s Vegan Challenge

 I recently came across this article and I’m pretty sure it’s the coolest thing I’ve seen in a while.
-Apparently the city of Asheville, NC declared the first-ever city wide vegan challenge week (complete with a proclamation signed by the mayor!)
+Apparently the city of Asheville, NC declared the first-ever city wide vegan challenge week (complete with a proclamation signed by the mayor.)
 They’re raising awareness about animal justice, environmental/climate justice, and plant-based nutrition to improve health.
-Even restaurants and businesses are getting involved – how awesome is that?!
+Even restaurants and businesses are getting involved.
 Great & inspiring things happening in the city of Asheville, I love it.

-I don’t watch The Daily Show but I’ve been intrigued by Trevor’s story & background for a while and this book was a fantastic read about his experiences growing up in apartheid South Africa.
-It was an awesome recommendation from someone on Instagram – I always love getting your recommendations, so keep ’em coming!
+I admit I don’t watch The Daily Show but I’ve been intrigued by Trevor’s story & background for a while.
+This book was a fantastic read about his experiences growing up in apartheid South Africa.
+It was an awesome recommendation from someone on Instagram – I love hearing your recommendations, so keep them coming!

-The lovely Ashley from Blissful Basil is the mastermind behind our favorite (vegan & gluten-free!) peanut butter cookies.
-My daughter loves helping with the criss-cross before baking and I love the simple ingredients – plus they taste so darn good.
+The lovely Ashley from Blissful Basil is the mastermind behind these delicious (vegan & gluten-free) peanut butter cookies.
+My daughter loves helping with the criss-cross before baking and I love the simple ingredients.
 We’re at a higher altitude so I usually cook ours a bit longer (about 15-18 minutes typically.)
-Huge thanks to Ashley for posting them! 💛 See the recipe from Blissful Basil here
+Huge thanks to Ashley for posting them!
+See the recipe from Blissful Basil here